NikhilGaddam/SecureCodeAI_VSExtension/readMe.md

 - **Reporting Bugs**: If you find a bug, please report it by opening an issue in the repository.
 - **Suggesting Enhancements**: Have an idea to make SecureCode AI better?
 Provide your suggestions through an issue.
 - **Pull Requests**: Want to contribute directly to the code?
 Fork the repository, make your changes, and submit a pull request.

-## License

-SecureCode AI is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Support